pablogila/aton/README.md

 Optionally, you can install ATON from the [GitHub repo](https://github.com/pablogila/aton/).
-Clone the repository or download the [latest stable release](https://github.com/pablogila/aton/tags) as a ZIP, unzip it, and run inside the `ATON/` directory:
+Clone the repository or download the [latest stable release](https://github.com/pablogila/aton/tags) as a ZIP, unzip it, and run inside it:
 ```bash
 pip install .
 ```